kwaldenphd/interactive-visualization-python/README.md

 ## `dash`

-280. `plotly` figures can also be part of an itneractive web app built using `dash`.
+280. `plotly` figures can also be part of an interactive web app built using `dash`.

 281. [For more on getting started with `dash`](https://github.com/kwaldenphd/dash-python/)